 Public Enemy, Ice-T to headline free D.C. concerts, The National Celebration of Hip Hop

-LOS ANGELES — Hip-hop, the most popular genre in America, turned 50 this August.
+Hip-hop, the most popular genre in America, turned 50 this month.
 Born in the Bronx and spread to every corner of the world, it's hard to find the words to express the culture's influence and legacy — but, hey, that's what the music is for.

 “We are honored to continue to celebrate the 50th anniversary of hip-hop against the backdrop of America’s Capitol with a free event for everyone.
 I can’t wait to get on stage and do our thing,” said Flavor Flav in a statement.

 Registration for the free concert is now open at NationalCelebrationofHipHop.com.
-Tickets are first come, first serve.
+Tickets are first come, first served.
 VIP packages will be available for purchase on the site as well.